Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Since the output should be of dimension $d$, we apply a final linear transformation $W^O \in \mathbb{R}^{hd_v \times d}$ to obtain the final output $O' \in \mathbb{R}^{n \times d}$.

 $h$, the number of heads, is usually set to 8.

+One crucial characteristic of the multi-head attention is that it is permutation-equivariant with respect to its inputs.
+This means that if we switch two input elements in the input sequence, the output is exactly the same besides the elements 1 and 2 switched.
+Hence, the multi-head attention is actually looking at the input not as a sequence, but as a set of elements.

+But positions are important for NLP!
+We need to encode the position of each word in the sequence using positional encoding.